naglemi/cubeml/README.md

 # cubeml
 CubeML is a Python package to support semantic segmentation of reflectance-hyperspectral images (hypercubes) using diverse machine learning (ML) approaches.

-In Oregon State University's Forest Biotechnology Laboratory, we have long relied on semantic segmentation of RGB images.
-However, the reflectance-hyperspectral approach offers key advantages in accelerating training: 1) We don't need to label every single pixel in every training image; and 2) We can apply relatively more simple ML/DL methods that don't require very long period of training and hyperparameter optimization.

 In this readme, we will walk through basic use of CubeML for use in semantic segmentation to support research.

 This is an early work-in-progress as of August 2023.
 A more complete beta with support for more model types, checks, and more documentation is forthcoming.